liorghub/SONiC/doc/ztp/inband_ztp.md

 2. Rest of the flow is as described in [3.1.3 ZTP service](#313-ztp-service)

 ## 3.3 config DB
-If ZTP is enabled, the following will be added to config DB at init and will be deleted once ZTP will finish to process all configuration sections in ZTP json.
+If ZTP is enabled, the following will be added to config DB at init and will be deleted once ZTP will finish to process all configuration sections in the ZTP json.
 ```
 "ZTP" : {
   "mode" : {